frapposelli/vagrant-vcloud/README.md

 ### Vagrant Actions ###

-*   Missing methods in vcloud-rest

-    Everything looks good for now.

 *   Box

     We should provide a vCloud Director-ready OVF inside the box file, and give the ability to upload the box to a Catalog (if the user has catalog author permission) or leverage a pre-existing box already in a catalog.
-    *upload_ovf now available in vcloud-rest ~> 0.3.0*

 *   Destroy